lukso-network/docs/docs/guides/universal-receiver-delegate/create-custom-urd-1.md

 - install the [UP Browser extension](../browser-extension/install-browser-extension.md)
 - fund the EOA that controls your UP (You can find this address in the extension if you click on the controller tab > "UP Extension") using the [Testnet Faucet](https://faucet.testnet.lukso.network/).
-- follow the [Hardhat basic setup](../hardhat-walkthrough/hardhat-base-setup.md) to setup a new Hardhat project
+- follow the contracts [Getting started](../../contracts/getting-started.md) to setup a new Hardhat project

 ## 1 - EOA permission